toloka-ci-bot/docs/en/toloka-requester/tutorials/image-classification.md

 At this step, upload your task data to Toloka.

+1. Click **Upload data**.

-1. Create a TSV file with tasks.
+1. Create the tasks for Tolokers:

+   1. To download a template, click **Template for general tasks in TSV**.

-   1. For this type of task, your TSV file must have one column.
-Set the header of the column equal to `INPUT:image`.
+      For this type of project, the TSV file with tasks must have one column.
+The header of the column equals `INPUT:image`, and the column values are links to the images.

-   1. Add links to your images to the TSV file.

    ```plaintext
    INPUT:image